-Assessing your ability to work
+Your barriers and ability to work

 This assessment helps us understand:

-- how your condition affects your ability to work
+- your barriers to work

 If you need to attend an assessment, we’ll contact you to make an appointment.
 Your Employment Services provider may refer you to us for an assessment.

 If you don’t attend your appointment we may stop your payment.